 - 1. Wear your Fitbit wrist-worn product snugly, but with enough room for comfort.
 It should sit a finger's width above your wrist bone.
 For more information, see help.fitbit.com. - 2.
 Sit down and open the ECG app on your Fitbit wrist-worn product. - 3.
 Follow the instructions on your Fitbit wrist-worn product to start the assessment. - 4.
-Put your index finger and thumb on the metal corners of your Fitbit wristworn product as shown on the screen.
-Continue to hold the corners until the countdown is complete. - 5.
+Put your index finger and thumb on your Fitbit wrist-worn product as shown on the screen.
+Continue to hold the contact points until the countdown is complete. - 5.
 When your results appear, swipe up to see the full report.